Why Should You Contribute To The PhD Program Rankings?

 Second, most PhD Program rankings are at the national level.
 It makes it extremely difficult to compare across countries.
 We also know that science is largely an international affair, and thus, these national rankings can exclude programs that may be of interest to students globally.

 Third, since most rankings of PhD Programs are based on outputs (number of articles being published), they have selection biases and do not account for the differences of ‘quality’ in resources going into the program.
 These measures only capture what happens to the best students because they are the ones that are most likely to get publications or are likely to place at other academic institutions.
 If you do not ‘place’ at an institution once you are done your PhD Program, it is difficult to capture your associated rank.

 Moreover, PhD rankings somewhat confound the effects of the institution with the effects of the student.
 By looking at the outcomes of the students only, it is impossible to know if the institution had an effect or the students that were just exceptionally good (or bad) before they went to that institution.
 In other words, those students would have done well (or poorly) independent of the institution.
 This is a problem of any ranking of outputs, and is well-known problem in identifying the effects education.
-To reduce selection biases, the R3ciprocity PhD Program Index focuses on the inputs into the each PhD Program.
+To reduce selection biases, the R3ciprocity PhD Program Rankings focuses on the inputs into the each PhD Program.

-A PhD Program Index that focuses on inputs provides better picture into what resources are available to incoming doctoral students, so then they can choose the program that best provides the resources that helps them succeed.
+A PhD Program Rankings that focuses on inputs provides better picture into what resources are available to incoming doctoral students, so then they can choose the program that best provides the resources that helps them succeed.
 We want to know what are the resources available to the PhD student.
 Input resources are going to give a better indication of the effects of each institution.

 Do PhD Rankings Matter To PhDs?